NeoZet/pm/num_meth/sem6/lab3/README.md

-Solving systems of differential equations by Implicit Euler method
+Solving systems of differential equations by Explicit Euler method